HisaoLabSUSTC/MaNSGA-II/README.md

 <br>
 There are two versions: One is without normalization, and the other is with a simple normalization mechanism.
 <br>
-They algorithms can be run on PlatEMO v4.12.
+They can be run on PlatEMO v4.12.